Android-Piepaint/android-astro/src/content/posts/renegade-an-aloha-parody-of-renegade.md

 </audio>

-(Baby, I'm a renegade———— Baby you are a firestorm...)
+(Baby, I'm a renegade...
+Baby you are a firestorm...)

 # Chorus